-The Mediterranean diet features foods eaten in Greece, Spain, southern Italy and France, and other countries that border the Mediterranean Sea.
-It emphasizes eating a diet rich in fruits, vegetables, nuts, and high-fibre grains, and limits meat, cheese, and sweets.
+The Mediterranean diet is a style of eating rather than a diet plan.
+It features foods eaten in Greece, Spain, southern Italy and France, and other countries along the Mediterranean Sea.
+It emphasizes eating foods like fish, fruits, vegetables, beans, high-fibre breads and whole grains, nuts, and olive oil.
+This style of eating includes limited red meat, cheese, and sweets.

-This diet contains more fat than other heart-healthy diets.
-But the fats are mainly from nuts, unsaturated oils, such as fish oils, olive oil, and certain nut or seed oils (such as canola, soybean, or flaxseed oil).
-These types of oils may help protect the heart and blood vessels.
+A Mediterranean-style diet may improve heart health.
+It contains more fat than other heart-healthy diets.
+But the fats are mainly from nuts, unsaturated oils (such as fish oils and olive oil), and certain nut or seed oils (such as canola, soybean, or flaxseed oil).
+These fats may help protect the heart and blood vessels.

 The Mediterranean diet may also include red wine with your meal-1 glass each day for women and up to 2 glasses a day for men.